argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 3) CMP errors are cached by the repo-server in Redis.
 Restarting the repo-server Pod will not clear the cache.
 Always do a "Hard Refresh" when actively developing a CMP so you have the latest output.

+!!! note
+    Each Application can only have one config management plugin configured at a time.
+If you're converting an existing plugin configured through the `argocd-cm` ConfigMap to a sidecar, make sure the discovery mechanism only returns true for Applications that have had their `name` field in the `plugin` section of their spec removed.

 ## Plugin tar stream exclusions

 In order to increase the speed of manifest generation, certain files and folders can be excluded from being sent to your